ericproffitt/TopicModelsVB.jl/README.md

 ```
 Not only have corpus-specific stop words been removed, but we can see that the topics are significantly more well defined and consistent than in the non-correlated LDA model.

-Based on the top 20 terms in each topics, we might tentatively assign the following topic labels:
+Based on the top 20 terms in each topic, we might tentatively assign the following topic labels:

-topic 1: *Earth Science*
+• topic 1: *Earth Science*

-topic 2: *Physics*
+• topic 2: *Physics*

 topic 3: *Microbiology*